ositaka/soul-healing-decapcms/data/page/home.md

       **What is Trance Healing?**

-      Trance Healing is a profound and sacred practice, serving as a bridge between the physical and spiritual realms.
-In this space, Tiago enters an altered state of consciousness, surrendering as a vessel to channel healing energies from the Divine Intelligence through the guidance of the Spirit Guides.
-This is a dance of trust and connection, a blending of energies that allows the spirit world to work through Tiago to bring forth healing that touches the deepest parts of your being.
+      Trance Healing is a sacred bridge between the physical and spiritual realms.
+Tiago enters a state of deep surrender, becoming a vessel for divine energies guided by benevolent Spirit Guides.
+More than a practice, it’s a heartfelt dance of trust, allowing the spirit world to channel healing that touches the deepest parts of your being, restoring balance and harmony.

-      **A Unique Connection with the Spirit World**
+      **A Sacred Connection with the Spirit World**

-      Through years of practice, Tiago has cultivated a special connection with the spirit guides who assist in this sacred work.
-This bond enables a sharper, precise flow of healing power to your unique needs.
-Whether your wounds are of the body, heart, mind, or spirit, the energy flows where it is most needed, guided by a wisdom far greater than Tiago’s own.
+      Through years of devotion, Tiago has forged a profound bond with Spirit Guides who support this sacred work.
+This connection allows healing energy to flow precisely to your unique needs—whether physical, emotional, mental, or spiritual—guided by a wisdom far beyond Tiago’s own.
     title: C O N N E C T
     image: /images/627c3070-8d2d-43c9-a133-1a65064bcef1.jpeg
   - type: text_image